 Its central location is crucial.
 In the catalogue, Mayor Michael Fowler writes: ‘The establishment of the Gallery in the central city is an important event; its establishment in the civic centre is even more significant.
 Here in the heart of the city and adjacent to the harbour, it will be complimented by the Town Hall, the foci of great cultural and conference gatherings, the various departments of the Public Library, the Planetarium, the central city parks, while all the areas around it are undergoing a massive renaissance—the rebuilding of the commercial centre of this capital city.’

 Twenty-seven Wellington based artists accept Director Seddon Bennington’s invitation to exhibit new work responding to the theme of ‘opening'.
 He acknowledges that the Gallery's imposing a theme will not appeal to all.
-The show offers an introduction to the breath of Wellington art.
+The show offers an introduction to the breadth of Wellington art.
 Works include drawing, painting, photography, collage, ceramics, soft sculpture, and artist books.
 Jeanne Macaskill exhibits an open filing cabinet—a ‘box of thoughts’.
 George Kojis and Roy Cowan supply souvenir tiles that the public can raku fire during ‘a hot opening’ on the first weekend.
 Cary Griffiths asks for chickens to be hatched at the Gallery.
 They do hatch and are counted.
 In his thank-you letter to Fairfield Hatchery, supplier of the eggs, Bennington writes: 'The eggs all arrived safely, and although four didn’t hatch out of the first twelve, we had eleven chickens out of the second batch.
 They were a great feature during the first weekend, and we found good homes for them.’

 The catalogue includes portrait photos of the artists and often-candid biographies, offering an insight into an era of less-formal exhibition making.
 John Drawbridge writes, 'When I was thirteen years old, at Wellington College, an inspector looked over my shoulder at what I was doing and he said, “Your work is like Picasso’s”.
 I had no idea who he was talking about.
 Some years later, remembering the inspector, I knew that he had no idea who he was talking about either.’
 Robert Franken says, 'One needs to be a bird to live in Wellington; to me Wellington is like an arch support in an old shoe.’